AWS Architect Certification Training (87 Blogs) Become a Certified Professional

 3. It’s becoming expensive to manage the growing database needs

-4. You are cautious about the mishap of data center going down
+4. You are cautious about the mishap of the data center going down

 If you Migrate to Cloud then the problems mentioned above will get handled automatically.
-Let’s move further and understand what is Migration.
+Let’s move further and understand what Migration is.

 What is Migration?Migrating To Cloud - Aws Migration - Edureka

-Migrating your project means moving your data from the on-premise data center to cloud.
-FYI we are not referring to clouds in the sky.
+Migrating your project means moving your data from the on-premise data center to the cloud.
+FYI, we are not referring to clouds in the sky.
 In this case, cloud is the virtualization used over a data center to make the functionalities more flexible.
-Many companies like GoDaddy, Expedia etc., have recently moved their business to cloud.
+Many companies, like GoDaddy, Expedia, etc., have recently moved their business to the cloud.

-Having defined Migration, let me tell you where, how, and who is going to help you migrate your data.
+Having defined Migration, let me tell you where, how, and who will help you migrate your data.
 The implementation is provided by Amazon Web Services (AWS).
-So, let’s find out what AWS is?
+So, let’s find out what AWS is.

 What is AWS?

-AWS Logo - Aws Migration - EdurekaAmazon Web Services (AWS) is a subsidiary of Amazon.com which provides on-demand cloud services.
-AWS made a debut in 2006 with a few services.
-Then, in 2012 launched the AWS Marketplace that accommodated a vast range of services provided by AWS.
+AWS Logo - Aws Migration - EdurekaAmazon Web Services (AWS) is a subsidiary of Amazon.com that provides on-demand cloud services.
+AWS debuted in 2006 with a few services.
+Then, in 2012, it launched the AWS Marketplace, which accommodated a wide range of AWS services.

-Again, Migration is a big task and AWS facilitates Migration in phases.
-So, let me walk you through the different phases of Data Migration.
+Again, Migration is a big task, and AWS facilitates Migration in phases.
+So, let me walk you through the different stages of Data Migration.

 Phases of AWS Migration

-Data Migration seems an easy process because in layman’s term, it means moving your data from one location to the other.
+Data Migration seems an easy process because, in layman’s terms, it means moving your data from one location to the other.
 However, it is more complex as the process involves different phases.
-Let me now talk about the various phases of Migration:
+Let me now talk about the various stages of Migration:

 Phase of Migration - Aws Migration - edureka

-Phase 1: Discovery – Apps which can be moved to Cloud?Discovery Phase-AWS Migration- Edureka
+Phase 1: Discovery – Apps which can be moved to the Cloud?Discovery Phase-AWS Migration- Edureka

 Assessment Phase- AWS Migration- EdurekaPhase 2: Assessment – Choosing Your Migration Method